Venkat-Gorla/smartmeal-serverless/services/upload-meal/README.md

 ## 🔮 Future Enhancements

-- Enforce IAM identity via Cognito or JWT
 - Virus scanning on upload
-- Image optimization pipeline
+- Image optimization pipeline – generate thumbnails and resize images for consistent display and faster load times.
+- CDN integration – use Amazon CloudFront to cache and serve images globally for low-latency access and scalable delivery.